 The official recommendation is not to treat asymptomatic prostatitis.
 There is currently no evidence to support any treatment plan for type IV prostatitis.

-These patients do not have any symptoms and do not require any treatment at all.
-Still, many doctors prescribe antibiotics after diagnosing asymptomatic prostatitis.
 This has become a common practice because it is suspected that long-term inflammation favors prostate cancer.

 Additional medications include anti-inflammatories, commonly used to treat subclinical inflammation (8).